Previously, a Senior Software Engineer / Tech Lead

 in Toronto, Canada.

-Previously a Software Engineering Manager at
+Prior, a Software Engineering Manager at

 Influitive, and before that,